vitorkrasniqi/Implementing_ML/Milestone_2/Documents/milestone2-report.md

 Q: How would you explain a Docker container and volume to a child?

 A: For this question, we really can't think of anything more accurate than the example Arthur presented at the lecture.
+The example presented was that a Docker container is basically a box where you would store your toys and volume is like a hole in the box through which we can take some toys away or put more toys in.

 Q: What is your preference concerning the use of Python virtualenv and Docker?
 When would you use one or the other?